willkurt/linear-diffusion/README.md

 These models represent the current state of the art both in terms of performance and their immense complexity.
 Linear Diffusion aims to be to Diffusion Models what Logistic Regression is to Large Convolutional Neural Networks.
-One of my personal favorite bench marks is that Logistic Regression, often dismissed by data scientists as "just" a linear model is able to achieve > 90% accuracy on the MNIST data set.
+One of my personal favorite benchmarks is that Logistic Regression, often dismissed by data scientists as "just" a linear model, is able to achieve > 90% accuracy on the MNIST data set.
 While this is far from state of the art, it is much better than many people naively guess.
+Likewise while Linear Diffusion is far from the capabilities of models multiple orders of magnitude inside, it still performs surprisingly well!

 Diffusion models can be broken down into 3 major parts:

 - An image encoder, typically a *Variational Autoencoder*
-- A text embedder which creates vector representation of the target text, often a *Transformer* or similar style *LLM*
+- A text embedder which creates vector representation of the target text, often an *LSTM*, *Transformer* or similar style *LLM*
 - A denoiser that predicts noise in the image given a caption represented by the text embedder, typically a *Denoising UNET*

 For those familiar with current work in deep learning, what makes diffusion models so impressive and complex is that each